trunk96/schedule_hook/README.md

 The code has been developed by:
 - Francesco Quaglia <quaglia@dis.uniroma1.it>
 - Alessandro Pellegrini <pellegrini@dis.uniroma1.it>
+- Emanuele De Santis <desantis.1664777@studenti.uniroma1.it>

-and is Copyright (C) 2015 HPDCS Group, http://www.dis.uniroma1.it/~hpdcs
+and is Copyright (C) 2017 HPDCS Group, http://www.dis.uniroma1.it/~hpdcs

 For installation and usage information, please refer to INSTALL.